slav123/architech/README.md

 }
 ```

 To get actual efficiency we have to do the math inside PHP code.
-So in production environment we do have set of possible types of offers (fe: get x-amount and get, y-discount on next product, reach x-amount and get y discount on others and so on)
+So in production environment I would build set of possible types of offers (fe: get x-amount and get, y-discount on next product, reach x-amount and get y discount on others and so on).
+Here I just put one code inside `calcSpecialPrice` function.

 To be more flexible we could:
 1. allow users to define calc functions in JSON (source) file and use sth. like EVAL to execute calc (not very fast, but supper flexible, no code changes are required if new promo comes in)